tridactyl/tridactyl/bug-message.md

 Issue 1 is the trickiest and most important issue and is addressed in "Problems with restricted pages".

-Issue 2 might be fixed by a theming api?
+Issue 2 might be fixed by a theming API?

-Issues 3 and 4 should be solved by the proposed keyboard api.
+Issues 3 and 4 should be solved by the proposed keyboard API.

-Issue 5 would be solved by a filesystem api, the current storage api would require editing the config and plugins either in firefox or in their favoured editor and then copy/pasting.
-A filesystem api that allows access to only a sandboxed dir in .mozilla/firefox/[random profile string] would be less bad, but still a bit problematic: common user behaviour like storing their config files in a git repo are made rather more complicated.
+Issue 5 would be solved by a filesystem API, the current storage API would require editing the config and plugins either in firefox or in their favoured editor and then copy/pasting.
+A filesystem API that allows access to only a sandboxed dir in .mozilla/firefox/[random profile string] would be less bad, but still a bit problematic: common user behaviour like storing their config files in a git repo are made rather more complicated.

 Issue 6 could be solved by a new permission and is being discussed in bug []